nus-cs2113-AY2425S1/tp/docs/team/seanngja.md

 - Created the base Recipe Class
   - Created the overloaded to_string method in Recipe for ease of displaying the recipe's name, ingredients and steps coherently.
   - Added the optional attributes (time and cuisine) and updated the parser logic to accept inputs with and without them.
 - Created the findIngredient Command
   - The findIngredient command allows users to search their ingredient list for ingredients
   - Updated the parser code to check for and execute the findIngredient command

 #### Enhancements Implemented
--
+- Added delete recipe by name method to the delete recipe command
+  - Replaced the original delete recipe by index method

 #### Contributions to the UG
 - Added some use-case examples for the addRecipe command
+- Added to findI command section for ingredients

 #### Contributions to the DG